 - A small backpack.
 Use as your carry-on or personal item on the plane, if necessary!
 Super helpful, especially for any excursions off-resort which may be more active (tours of the ruins, ziplining, etc)

 - Turn on roaming data for your phone.
 I totally forgot this, which meant no service for extended periods of time whenever off-resort.
 I personally welcomed the change since it forced me to NOT be plugged in, but when you’re BFFs with your mama and forget to text her that you landed safe and sound in Mexico…#whoops

 - A more modest swimsuit coverup.
+Another small addition to the clothes for your Mexico vacation!
 Don’t get me wrong – I’m all about a good see-through sarong.
 But when it comes to all-inclusives, oftentimes any sort of on-resort eatery has a dress code.
 If you get hungry midday and wanna just hop out of the pool and hop right over to the grill a few feet away, they won’t let you in without appropriate coverage.
 We spontaneously grabbed margaritas and nachos at the poolside grill and ended up hanging out for a few hours and being serenaded by a mariachi band.

 - A few Band-aids.
 While there, we watched a drunk guy completely faceplant when he mistakenly misstepped in the infiniti pool.
 Womp.
 Hilarious to see, but not hilarious for the poor guy whose knee was all beat up afterwards.
 To avoid having the whole Mexican on-site paramedic team called in, have a few on hand just in case!

 - A few Zip-loc baggies.
 Good anytime you have something wet that needs transporting.